 WFCF's Mobile Outreach program started as a pilot project in 2008 with the intention of making our organically grown produce more widely available to community members in need of access to fresh and healthy vegetables.

-2023: We distribute fresh produce every Tuesday during the harvest season, from July 11 through October 3, 2023.
-We distribute at WATCH CDC between 3:30-4:15 and alternate between two WHA sites, between 4:30-6 p.m.
+2023: We distribute fresh produce every Tuesday during the harvest season, from mid July through mid October.
+In 2023, we distributed at WATCH CDC between 3:30-4:15 and alternate between two WHA sites, between 4:30-6 p.m.
 We are thankful for the opportunity to deliver locally grown vegetables directly into the community and to build relationships with the residents at Prospect Hill and Chesterbrook neighborhoods and community members supported through WATCH CDC.

-Visit this link for more information about the Mobile Outreach Market, or please contact Nadine at nadine@communityfarms.org
+Visit this link mid July through mid October for more information about our current Mobile Outreach Market, or please contact Nadine at nadine@communityfarms.org

 Farm-to-School Produce Distributions